 To build a true CRM story, companies need to recognize the role of their service organization.
 We are in the age of a CRM evolution, an age that is defined by digitalization, disruption, automation, and predictive behavior, and customer service plays a key role in your CRM story.

-3 things to consider with CRM and customer service
+3 keys to success with CRM for customer service

-Here are three things to consider when writing a new CRM story with customer service:
+Here are three things to consider when using customer service CRM:

 These titles emphasize the importance of having an omnichannel presence, creating seamless relationships with your customers no matter the channel they prefer to interact in.
 Yet, there is still a key part in service that has mostly been ignored or considered a separate part of the story in the old CRM story: Field service management.